hacktisch/next-zod-api/README.md

 export const (GET|POST|PUT|PATCH|DELETE) = endpoint({
     /*
-      These are all optional validators using Zod
+      (optional) These are all optional validators using Zod */
-    */
     querySchema: z(...),
     bodySchema: z(...),